fearalert/store-M/README.md

 # **Store-M: Storage Management System**

 **Store-M** is a powerful storage management system that allows users to upload, search, manage and share their files effortlessly.
-It includes features such as user authentication, file sharing, and responsive UI design.
+It includes features such as user authentication, file management, file sharing, and responsive UI design.
 ![alt text](image.png)

 ---